Caius of Korea: Biography

 He found himself cured after the dream.
 In The Victories of the Martyrs by Saint Alphonsus de Ligouri, it is said that: "One day during sleep it seemed to him that the house was on fire: a little while afterwards a young child of ravishing beauty appeared to him, and announced to him that he would soon meet what he desired; at the same time he felt himself quite well, though he had been sick.
 Despairing of seeing among the bonzes the light for which he was longing, he resolved to leave them."

 Caius then left the temple and went back to his master, who introduced him to a Christian, who in turn introduced him to some Jesuit priests.
 He converted to Catholicism and was baptised immediately.
 While he was instructed, one of the priests showed him a tableau representing Jesus Christ, at which Caius is said to have exclaimed, "Oh!
 Voila!
 Here is who appeared to me in my cave, and who foretold all that happened to me."

 Caius served the sick, especially lepers.
-In 1614, he went to Spanish Philippines in order to work as a servant to Dom Justo Takayama, a samurai who had been exiled for his Catholic faith.
+In 1614, he went to the Spanish Philippines to work as a servant to Dom Justo Takayama, a samurai who had been exiled for his Catholic faith.
 After Takayama died in 1615, Caius returned to Japan, and resumed his duties as a catechist.
 He helped the missionaries by preaching in his native language to the Koreans who had been taken to Japan after the Japanese invasion of Korea, as well as to the Japanese.

 On 15 November 1624, Caius was burnt at the stake with James Coici (Koichi), a Japanese Catholic, after he was arrested for harbouring missionaries.